 Tolerance of those of Different Faiths and Beliefs

 This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
-All students across the school learn about those of different faiths and beliefs as part of the creative curriculum.
-Each year, at least one half-term topic focuses on Britain’s cultural diversity.
-These topics have been titled ‘What makes us British?’ and ‘Brilliant Britain’.
-The creative curriculum is also used to focus in great detail on another religion/culture.
-The religion/culture studied varies from class to class so that the school as a whole explores many different religions/cultures from Buddhism to Sikhism.
-Supporting these sessions and the school curriculum are trips to different places of worship where our students gain valuable experience of other religions/cultures first hand.
+All students across the school learn about those of different faiths and beliefs as part of the Come and See RE curriculum.
+Supporting these sessions and the school’s wider curriculum are trips to different places of worship where our students gain valuable experience of other religions/cultures first hand.
 This is even extended to special food ‘theme’ days such as the Chinese New Year where the children enjoy Chinese food and learn about the Chinese culture.
-Furthermore, our Religious Education curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
-Each year, the children look in depth at two other religions.